safa-abidi/safa-abidi/README.md

 </a>

 - 🌱 I’m currently learning DevOps.
-- 🔭 I’m currently working on a NLP project.
+- 🔭 I’m currently working on the [Scaylab](https://www.scaylab.fr/) web application using NestJs & ReactJs.
 - ⚡ I like to read & learn spanish.